Alternatives outlook: A macro view and late-cycle asset allocation considerations

 David, while we acknowledge that the U.S. economy is late in the cycle, we believe that both the economic and markets outlook have room to run.
 Can you talk a little bit about the growth outlook from here?

-Last year, you saw that element of U.S. exceptionalism with fiscal stimulus and tax reform really providing a boost to growth rates here in the United States.
+You know, last year, you saw that element of U.S. exceptionalism with fiscal stimulus and tax reform really providing a boost to growth rates here in the United States.
 But at the same time, you saw the rest of the world kind of struggle and the rest of the world struggled for a number of different reasons.

 In Europe, you saw some drags from the manufacturing sector.
 Those were primarily related to new emissions equipment being installed in the auto sectors and issues moving chemicals and pharmaceuticals around the Eurozone broadly due to actually lower levels of rivers of all things.

-So you saw this one-off kind of idiosyncratic drags materialize across the European economy – but at the same time, the consumer looked relatively healthy.
+So you saw this one-off kind of idiosyncratic drags materialize across the European economy.
+But at the same time, the consumer looked relatively healthy.
 So we think that those types of drags are going to fade.

 Now, some people have called this a bad resynchronization.
 I'm not sure that we should label it good or bad.
-I think what investors need to be cognizant of is that as the growth differential between the U.S. and the rest of the world continues to narrow, in theory, that could take some of the wind out of the sales of the U.S. dollar, opening or release volatility for the emerging market economies and helping them grow a little better in 2019 than they have over the past couple of years.
+I think what investors need to be cognizant of is that as the growth differential between the U.S. and the rest of the world continues to narrow, in theory, that could take some of the wind out of the sales of the U.S. dollar, opening or release (vol) for the emerging market economies and helping them grow a little better in 2019 than they have over the past couple of years.

 So it's very much a glass half-full view.
 We recognize the risks that stem from lack of resolution on trade with China, that stem from the ongoing government shutdown.
 We're temporarily open.
 Will we be still open a week from now?
 That’s anybody’s best guess.